 What Is Meditation?

-Meditation is defined by Merriam-Webster here: “to engage in contemplation or reflection; or, to engage in mental exercise (such as concentration on one’s breathing or repetition of a mantra) for the purpose of reaching a heightened level of spiritual awareness.”
+Meditation is defined by Merriam-Webster here: “to engage in contemplation or reflection; or, to engage in mental exercise (such as concentration on one’s breathing or repetition of a mantra) for purpose of reaching a heightened level of spiritual awareness.”

 In my professional experience, I firmly believe that meditation is a form of science meeting spirituality.
 We are all made up of energy, including our physical body, our thoughts, memories, and emotions.
 Furthermore, all energy vibrates; therefore, our vibratory rate directly correlates to how we feel and how we feel creates our reality or the life we live.

 There’s been a lot of research that analyzes how meditation can be helpful for a wide range of health conditions, such as pain, some psychological disorders, and high blood pressure.
-There have been other studies that have helped experts and scientists learn how meditation might work and how it impacts the brain.
+There have been other studies that have helped experts and scientists learn how meditation might work and how it impacts brain.

-To date, much of the research suggests that practicing meditation can lower blood pressure, anxiety, and depression, insomnia, and even irritable bowel syndrome symptoms.
+To date, much of research suggests that practicing meditation can lower blood pressure, anxiety, and depression, insomnia, and even irritable bowel syndrome symptoms.

 There are many types of meditation, but most have these elements or aspects in common: